gabriochee/SleepSurLeKeyboard/readme.md

-No further development is planned around it.
+**No further development is planned around it.**

 The language is designed for ones who would fall asleep on the k...   *Z z Z z Z z Z z Z*

+This esoteric programming language let you have control over bits and bytes and even let you do boucles !

 Here is how to write "**Hello World!**" :